nikitavoloboev/data/front-end/css/css.md

 - [tachyons tldr](https://tachyons-tldr.now.sh/#/classes)
 - [A real-life journey into the opinionated world of 'utility-first' CSS (2018)](https://www.youtube.com/watch?v=2-q4asoHUqU)
 - [CSS and Scalability (2016)](https://mrmrs.cc/writing/scalable-css/)
+- [cssdb](https://cssdb.org/) - Comprehensive list of CSS features and their positions in the process of becoming implemented web standards.